Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/sarcomere_lattice/sarcomere_lattice.md

 # Sarcomere Lattice

 FiberSim describes the contraction of a half-sarcomere composed of thin and thick filaments.
-The muscle cross-section presents an hexagonal lattice as shown below.
-Each thick filament is surrounded by six thin filaments, while each thin filament has three neighbouring thick filaments.
+The muscle cross-section presents a hexagonal lattice as shown below.
+Each thick filament is surrounded by six thin filaments, while each thin filament has three neighboring thick filaments.

 <br>